What is an Agreement?

 2. Establish a Proposal

-If ever parties have set their purpose in entering a contract already, one must establish a proposal to the opposite party to achieve a task or render a service.
+If ever parties have set their purpose in entering a contract already, one must establish a written proposal to the opposite party to achieve a task or render a service agreement.
 Keep in mind that both parties must validate the proposal first.
 Even if one party has created an offer, it can't exist until the other party gives its permission.

 3. Determine the Duration of the Agreement